Information About The Bacterial Meningitis Immunization Requirement

-Under the requirements of a law enacted by the Texas State Legislature, students who are under 22 years of age and entering higher education in the spring of 2014 (and any semesters following) must demonstrate proof of vaccination against bacterial meningitis.
+Under the requirements of a law enacted by the Texas State Legislature, students who are under 22 years of age and entering higher education in the spring of 2014 (and any semesters following) must demonstrate proof of vaccination against bacterial meningitis or they must demonstrate they have exempted from the vaccination.

 An entering student is defined as a student new to higher education.
 Transfer and transient students from another college, or a student who has not been enrolled one fall or spring semester and is returning to WCJC, are also subject to this requirement.
 It is important to consult a physician about the need for the immunization against bacterial meningitis to prevent the disease.